xploretv2go/xploretv.template.extended/_docs/README.md

 All data from ACF is coming in via the variable $all_data which is a nested array.
 You can later replace your placeholder content with the values from the variable as soon as you have set up the ACF element accordingly.
 Look at the other content_element_section_ functions in order to get inspired.

-Take care that since we are on a set top box only a limited number of keys is supported and navigating a page needs to be possible with these keys only.
+Take care that - since we are on a set top box - only a limited number of keys is supported and navigating a page needs to be possible with these keys only.
 The keys available on a regular remote control are as follows:

--Up
+- Up
--Down
+- Down
--Left
+- Left
--Right
+- Right
--Okay
+- Okay
--Back
+- Back

-<h3>Adding your filed group to ACF</h3>
+<h3>Adding your custom field group to ACF</h3>

 Now head over to the WordPress backend and open up Custom Fields > Field Groups.
 Select the field group Content Elements and open up Fexible Content Blocks.
 All the blocks mentioned above will show up now.